SoftUni-Internal/interactive-content/EN/00-Final-Exam/03-Problem-04.md

 # Description
 Annie has two pets - a dog and a cat.

-Create a function that compiles **statistics** on pet food for a certain number of days.
+Create a program, which compiles **statistics** on pet food for a certain number of days.

 Every day the dog and the cat eat a **different amount** of their preferred food.